 Perhaps you resist the need to relax and rest by pushing on and wishing for the spring to hurry up and arrive?

-Accept it’s all part of the cycle of life.
+Choose to accept that it’s all part of the cycle of life.
 And if you struggle with this, perhaps one of your intentions for the new year might be to learn more about mindful meditation.

 Allow yourself to slow down and take care.